ryansolid/solid-course/README.md

 npm run dev -- --open
 ```

-You can run examples by navigating into the related folder in the examples folder and running the same commands again.
+You can run examples by navigating into the related folder in the resources folder and running the same commands again.